HelloByeLetsNot/Mrcook-Brick-Breaker/readme.md

 ### About the Game

 Welcome to the **Brick Breaking Game**!
 This classic arcade-style game is a modern take on the beloved brick-breaker genre, designed to offer hours of entertainment and challenge.
+Not really it's just a mrcook skin, rip mrcook. we miss you.

 #### How to Play
 - **Control the Paddle:** Use the left and right arrow keys on your keyboard to move the paddle.